-A brief write up on Mamta West Bengal Crisis on various legal issues.
+Brief on Mamta West Bengal Crisis

-If we examine the federal structure of the Indian Constitution, India is an union of states with clear bifurcation of powers of the center and the state defined under the two lists- Union list and the State List.
+If we examine the federal structure of the Indian Constitution.
+India is a union of states with the clear bifurcation of powers of the center and the state.
+It is defined under the two lists- Union List and the State List.

-Maintaining law and order and policing is in the State List and a plain reading would suggest that what Mamta has done in West Bengal by stopping CBI is constitutional but if we further read, we find that articles 249, 250, 252, and 253 mention situations in which the Union government can legislate.
-CBI being a creation of the Parliament is thus having an upper hand in maintaining the law and order situation in any state.
+Maintaining law and order and policing is in the State List.
+A plain reading would suggest that what Mamta has done in West Bengal by stopping CBI is constitutional.
+If we further read, we find that articles 249, 250, 252, and 253 mention subjects on which the Union government can legislate.
+CBI is having an upper hand in maintaining the law and order situation in any state.

 Legislative Relations (Articles 245-255): 1.
 Parliament has exclusive jurisdiction to make laws regarding (97) items in the Union List; State legislature has exclusive power to make laws in regard to (66) items in the State List; both the union and state legislature can legislate in regard to (47) items in the Concurrent List (Article 246).

-Parliament has power to legislate with respect to any matter in the State List if a Proclamation of Emergency is in operation (Article 250).
+Parliament has the power to legislate with respect to any matter in the State List if a Proclamation of Emergency is in operation (Article 250).

 The supremacy of the center in the entire arrangement is further proved under the following provisos:

-In the chit fund scan, the Supreme Court has already delved into the matter and issued directions for the transfer of the case to CBI way back on 9/5/14 but the West Bengal government has subsequently acted very cleverly and withdrawn the consent given to center for applicability of the Delhi Police Special Establishment Act which empowers CBI to act in West Bengal.
-But the fact remains that the said withdrawal would not have any retrospective effect as the investigation was already undertaken by CBI in the Shardha Chit Fund matter.
+In the chit fund scam.
+Supreme Court has already delved into the matter and issued directions for the transfer of the case to CBI.
+It was done way back on 9/5/14.
+The West Bengal government has subsequently acted very cleverly and withdrawn the consent given to the center for the applicability of the Delhi Police Special Establishment Act.
+The fact remains that the said withdrawal would not have any retrospective effect.
+The investigation was already undertaken by CBI in the Shardha Chit Fund matter.
 On this count, the action of Mamta Banerjee is patently against the Constitution.

-Needless to say that a plain and simple reading of the said provisions, it is clear that the powers of the High Court under Article 226 of the Constitution cannot be taken away, curtailed or diluted by Section 6 of the Special Police Act.
-Irrespective of there being any statutory provision acting as a restriction on the powers of the Courts, the restriction imposed by Section 6 of the Special Police Act on the powers of the Union, cannot be read as restriction on the powers of the Constitutional Courts.
+Needless to say that a plain and simple reading of the said provisions.
+It is clear that the powers of the High Court under Article 226 of the Constitution cannot be taken away, curtailed or diluted by Section 6 of the Special Police Act.
+Irrespective of there being any statutory provision.
+Acting as a restriction on the powers of the Courts, the restriction imposed by Section 6 of the Special Police Act on the powers of the Union, cannot be read as a restriction on the powers of the Constitutional Courts.

-It is apparent that Mamta Banerjee is acting contrary to the mandate of law and the Constitutional provisions and trying to create impediment in the fair investigation of the scam under the orders of Supreme Court.
+It is apparent that Mamta Banerjee is acting contrary to the mandate of law and the Constitutional provisions and trying to create an impediment in the fair investigation of the scam under the orders of the Supreme Court.
 She is thus clearly violating the federal set up of the Constitution and the center is fully empowered to act for protecting the federal structure of the Constitution of India.
 The center is free to take further actions such as imposing Presidential rule in the state.